Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 The Islamic traditional calendar, known as the Hijri calendar or Hijri to the Gregorian calendar, has been around for more than 1,400 years.
 It enables Muslims to observe and prepare for key religious functions like Ramadan, Eid prayer, and Hajj.

-Even though the Gregorian calendar acts as a guide for everyday activities in modern societies, the Hijri calendar is still very important to Muslims.
+Even though the Gregorian calendar acts as a guide for everyday activities in modern societies, the Islamic Calendar is still very important to Muslims.

-To connect with Islamic rituals and traditions wherever you are in Saudi Arabia, Indonesia, Egypt, Pakistan, India, or any other place with a Muslim population, one needs to know about the Hijri calendar.
+To connect with Islamic rituals and traditions wherever you are in Saudi Arabia, Indonesia, Egypt, Pakistan, India, or any other place with a Muslim population, one needs to know about the Lunar Hijri Calendar.

 The blog post aims to discuss what the Hijri calendar is all about, its historical background, how it works, and why it is important to Muslims globally.

 Is the Hijri calendar in your knowledge?
 For instance, an Islamic or Lunar calendar is based on moon cycles.
-The Hijri calendar converter has 12 months of lunar timepieces, contrasting to a 365-day long year of the Gregorian calendar.
+The Hijrah Calendar converter has 12 months of lunar timepieces, contrasting with a 365-day-long year of the Gregorian calendar.

 The starting point of it is the year of Hijra when Prophet Mohammed (S.A.W) and his companions migrated from Mecca to Madina in 622 AD.
-The migration marked a turning point in Islamic history and served as the Islamic calendar’s basis.
+The migration marked a turning point in Islamic history and served as the Islamic calendar.

 Key Terminology: